sygnity-dev/meetbox/README.md

 ### Sending a meeting's identifier between owner and client

 Meeting's owner has to send the meeting's identifier to meeting's client, somehow.
 It is up to you (or your application) how it is done.
-Sending identifiers is **not in the scope of this library**.
+Sending identifiers between participants **is out of scope of this library**.

 ### Joining a meeting by meeting's client